simonnickel/snap/README.md

 ### snap-template

-The [snap-template](https://github.com/simonnickel/snap-template) package contains shared code to use with the snap-app-template.
+The [snap-template](https://github.com/simonnickel/snap-template) package contains shared code and Demo Xcode project to setup and use SNAP in an App.
+The demo app comes with structure, navigation and infrastructure prepared, to quickly setup a new app using the SNAP packages.

 ## Apps

-### snap-app-template

-[snap-app-template](https://github.com/simonnickel/snap-app-template) is an Xcode project with a base setup of the SNAP package suite.
-The app comes with structure, navigation and infrastructure prepared, to quickly setup a new app using the SNAP packages.
-The [snap-template](https://github.com/simonnickel/snap-template) package contains shared code to use with the snap-app-template.

 ### snap-app-theme-demo
 [snap-app-theme-demo](https://github.com/simonnickel/snap-app-theme-demo) is an example app project to showcase the SNAP suite.
 It uses the SnapAppTemplate and showcases features of the `SnapTheme` package.
 It contains a reference of attributes and defaults of the `Theme` and a catalog of adjustments to explore design changes.